frangucc/thenodechronbook/stealth_mode.md

 | Electrons |
 | Circuit |

-**RAW: **A microcontroller (or MCU, short for microcontroller unit) is a small computer (SoC) on a single integrated circuit containing a processor core, memory, and programmable input/output peripherals.

 > An MCU with a small computer on a single integrated circuit containing a processor core, memory, and programmable input/output peripherals

 > The computer, nothing more than a processor, memory and programmable input/output peripherals.

 The processor is the brains of the computer where most calculations take place.
+Calculations?

 The arithmetic logic unit (ALU), which performs arithmetic and logical operations.
+0010010010 + 0101001011, like that?
+Something like that...

 The control unit (CU), which extracts instructions from memory and decodes and executes them, calling on the ALU when necessary.

+The whole things looks like this...
+Look inside this thing, it's magical.

 Intel and AMD make the fastest processors in the world, but ARM makes chips for tiny computers like the PI.

+A microcontroller (or MCU, short for microcontroller unit) is a small computer (SoC) on a single integrated circuit containing a processor core, memory, and programmable input/output peripherals.

+You need to know about these.
+You need to understand the basic structure of a computer man.

 A newcomer was shown around;